310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 Heheh, while it may not be sentai-related, it is still a form of heroism.
-A hero that cherishes the love of mascot characters suits you, Midori-kun.
+A hero that cherishes the love of yurucharas suits you, Midori-kun.
 It’s really cool!
 {% endbubble %}

 {% bubble Tetora v2 %}